Installing Clean-In-Place (CIP) Systems: 3 Important Factors to Consider

 2. Are Your Positive Displacement Pumps Designed and Configured for CIP?

-Unfortunately, some positive displacement pumps simply will not work with a CIP system.
-There are two reasons for this: First, positive displacement pumps usually require extra controls and valves to clean during the CIP process.
+Unfortunately, some positive displacement pumps simply will not work with a CIP system design.
+There are two reasons for this: First, positive displacement pumps usually require extra controls and valves to clean during the Clean-In-Place (CIP) process.
 Second, even if your pumps were designed with CIP in mind, the drainage ports must be configured vertically.

 Learn More about CIP Systems in the Food Industry

-While the three factors we’ve covered here are important to consider before installing a CIP system in your dairy processing plant, brewery or other food production facility, there’s a lot more to take into account.
+While the three factors we’ve covered here are important to consider before installing a Clean-In-Place system in your dairy processing plant, brewery or other food production facility, there’s a lot more to take into account.
 At Zwirner Equipment Company, we’ll work together with you to upgrade your existing system and make sure it meets all legal requirements.
-Contact us today for more information or request a quote now.
+Check out our inventory of cleaning and washing equipment and contact us today for more information.
+Call Today